seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llc.rst

 DESCRIPTION
 -----------

-The :program:`llc` command compiles LLVM source inputs into assembly language for a specified architecture.
+The :program:`llc` command compiles LLVM37 source inputs into assembly language for a specified architecture.
 The assembly language output can then be passed through a native assembler and linker to generate a native executable.